How to: Store breast milk, express breast milk and defrost breast milk

 You may be able to get different funnel sizes to fit your nipples too, so it’s worth seeing which is best suited to your shape.

-How do I store expressed breast milk?
+How to store breast milk?

-Your expressed breast milk can either be stored in a sterilised container or in special breast milk storage bags.
+Your expressed breast milk can either be stored in a sterilised container or in breast milk storage bags.

 They can be kept:

-- In the fridge for up to 8 days at 4C or lower, or it is higher than 4C, use it within 3 days
+• In the fridge for up to 8 days at 4C or lower, or it is higher than 4C, use it within 3 days

-- For up to 6 months in a freezer, if it's -18C or lower
+• For up to 6 months in a freezer, if it's -18C or lower

 Breast milk that's been cooled or defrosted in the fridge can be carried in a cool bag with ice packs for up to 24 hours.

-How should I defrost and warm expressed breast milk?
+How to defrost breast milk?

 You can defrost frozen breast milk slowly in the fridge before feeding it to your baby, or if you need to use it right away, you can also defrost it by putting it in a jug of warm water.